Introduction to CSS Border Style

 Syntax & Parameters of CSS Border Style

-Border style property is used for defining all the four (or lesser) borders for any given element.
+Border style property defines all four (or lesser) borders for any given element.

 The syntax used for this property is as follows: